 Dear Students, Colleagues, Alumni, and Friends of the Department:

-Welcome to the Department of African American and African Studies at Rutgers University-Newark.
+Welcome to the Department of Africana Studies at Rutgers University-Newark.

-Our department, which was founded in 1970 as a result of student activism, is one of the oldest departments of African American and African Studies in the nation.
+Our department, which was founded in 1970 as a result of student activism, is one of the oldest departments of Africana Studies in the nation.
 We are committed to cultivating and bringing together a diverse community of students, scholars and artists interested in better understanding the experiences and contributions of people of African descent throughout the world.

 Our scholarly and teaching approach is interdisciplinary, with an educational experience that draws from a number of fields including history, literature, political science, sociology, anthropology, the arts, and education.
 We challenge our students to understand the experiences of diverse communities, emphasize critical thinking and writing, foster an appreciation of the relevance of community service and service learning, and cultivate an understanding of the significant contributions of African and African descended peoples throughout the world.